6mm Low Distortion M12 Lens for Stereo Vision Cameras Such as OX08B40 and AR0820

 Low Distortion 6mm M12 Lens

 The CIL059 is a 6mm M12 Lens for up to 8MP 1/1.7" format sensors such as the AR0820 and OX08B40.
-The low F/1.7, low distortion, and IP67 option make this lens optimal for computer vision and robotics applications.
+The multiple F# variants, low distortion, and IP67 option make this lens optimal for computer vision and robotics applications.
+The numerous F#s allow you to optimize depth of field and sharpness.

 In stock — orders before 12 PM PST ship same day